netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    An array of the "bymonthday" (or byyearday", "byyearweek", or "byyearmonth") specifies a list of days of the month (or days of the year, weeks of the year, or months of the year).
+   For example, within a "yearly" recurrence rule, the values of "byyearmonth" instance "1" and "2" means the occurrences generates in January and February, increasing the "yearly" recurrence from every year to every January and February of the year.

    The "bysetpos" conveys a list of values that corresponds to the nth occurrence within the set of recurrence instances to be specified.
 For example, in a "monthly"